Daste745/.dotfiles/README.md

 1. Add the file as an entry in `.gitattributes` using `filter=git-crypt diff=git-crypt`
 2. Add `.gitattributes` to git
-3. Copy the file with its full directory into `~/.dotfiles`
+3. Copy the file with its full directory structure into `~/.dotfiles`
-4. Make sure the file was encrypted: `git crypt status`
+4. Make sure the file was encrypted: `git crypt status` (should be listed as "encrypted")
 5. Run `make adopt` - this should symlink the file to the correct location

 ## TODO